tahya-deddah/Local_EACSF/README.md

 # Local_EACSF

-LocalEACSFQuantification is a tool which computes the extra-axial cerbrospinal fluid (EA-CSF) density.
+LocalEACSFQuantification is a stand-alone tool which locally quantifies the extra-axial cerbrospinal fluid (EA-CSF).

 <h2>Build instructions</h2>